Elsie Paroubek: Investigation

 Many sightings of girls in a red dress living in a "gypsy" camp were phoned in to police and followed up.
 By May 1, police had all but abandoned the idea that she had been stolen by "gypsies", and were returning their efforts to searching wells and dragging canals.
 Judge Sabath objected saying that the police hunt was becoming "listless" because Elsie's parents were poor.
-He was being "swamped" with mail, most of it containing contributions to the reward fund, from all over the country, and increased his personal contribution to $100.00 (around $2,500 in 2015) as well.
+He was being "swamped" with mail, most of it containing contributions to the reward fund, from all over the country, and increased his personal contribution to $100.00 as well.
 Among the letters was one from Dr. G.T.
-Screeton of Carlisle, Arkansas which read in part: "Dear Judge: In relation to the strange disappearance of Elsie Parobek, I will say that a band of forty gypsy men and four gypsy women with eighteen children ranging in age from three months to eighteen years were seen in the union station at Little Rock, Arkansas last week.
+Screeton of Carlisle, Arkansas, which read in part: "Dear Judge: In relation to the strange disappearance of Elsie Parobek, I will say that a band of forty gypsy men and four gypsy women with eighteen children ranging in age from three months to eighteen years were seen in the union station at Little Rock, Arkansas last week.
 All these children looked as if they were not of gypsy parentage."

 Meanwhile, Detectives Zahour and Zalasky sought a man residing near Madison and Robey streets, the suspected author of the anonymous, threatening letters Frank Paroubek had received.
 Lt.
 Costello, supported by Inspector Healey, flatly declared: "Elsie Paroubek fell into the drainage canal from the Kedzie Avenue bridge or near it.
 She was not murdered."
 They believed the author of the letters to have witnessed this.

 By May 7, twenty-five "gypsy" bands had been searched and many false leads followed.
 Police Capt.
 Mahoney announced his belief that Elsie was dead and that police would continue to search for her body.

 Also on May 7, Judge Sabath ordered an investigation of Frank and Karolina themselves, in search of anything in their past that might have caused someone to kidnap Elsie.